awkena/panGenomeBreedr/docs/reference/gene_coord_gff.md

 ## Value

-A list object of three components indicating the chromosome, start and end coordinates of candidate gene.
+A data frame containing the genomic coordinates (chromosome, start, end, strand) of the gene, transcripts, 5'-UTR, CDS, and 3'-UTR.

 ## Examples